-The Reckless 80 and Reckless 40 were designed for rugged riding.
+The Reckless luggage systems are designed for rugged riding.
 They have a durable Hypalon and ballistic nylon backing that can rub against the plastic parts of the bike, resulting in minor abrasion.
 Please take precautions if you do not want your bike parts marred by placing a clear adhesive sheet where abrasion may occur on your motorcycle.
 Some examples of protective products are listed below.
 We suggest taking a short test ride with protection applied and with a loaded Reckless installed on the bike to assure satisfactory results.

 There are many "wear points" on the Reckless system that are different on every bike.
 See this video for examples.
 These could be on the bottom of the bag - where the harness touches the bike or luggage rack - or on the drybags themselves, where they contact the harness, tent poles, or other items.
 After your first day or two of riding, please inspect the bags carefully, identify high-friction wear points, and either remedy the friction or apply a sacrificial 'patch' that can be periodically replaced before the bag itself is damaged.
 In particular, it is normal for the fabric on the bottom of the harness to show wear, and this does not affect the structural integrity of the bag nor its waterproofing.